wmcbrine/wmcbrine.github.io/tivo/HMO.md

 If the requested document's general MIME type is "audio" (as in "audio/mpeg"), optional parameters named Seek and Duration apply, when supported.
-Support for these parameters can be determined using the AcceptsParams element (described in section 5.8.1.1) within the meta-data associated with the URL.
-If such meta-data is not already available, the Client can retrieve it using the QueryItem command described in section 4.4.5.
+Support for these parameters can be determined using the AcceptsParams element (described in [section 5.8.1]) within the meta-data associated with the URL.
+If such meta-data is not already available, the Client can retrieve it using the QueryItem command described in [section 4.4.5].

 ##### 4.5.3.1 Seek & Duration